paulchristianlabor/javascript-digital-clock/README.md

-This is a Digital Clock made with only javascript
+This is a Javascript Digital Clock made with only javascript